mkobuolys/dartpad-workshop-segmented-state/src/bloc_implementation/instructions.md

-# Handling the Segmented State
+# Handle the _Segmented State_

-As defined by the _Segmented State Pattern_, we manipulate properties on the state object based on the data flow and results.
+As defined by the _Segmented State Pattern_, you do not create individual objects for each state but rather manipulate properties on the state object based on the data flow and results.

-Here is the workflow of how the `ShapeState` is handled on each `ShapeLoadStarted` event:
+Here is the workflow of how the `ShapeBloc` should handle the `ShapeLoadStarted` event and how the `ShapeState` changes:

 1. Set the `isLoading` flag to `true`;
 2. Load data from the `ShapeRepository`;